Plugins allow the user to seamlessly access 3rd party software and enjoy exciting new capabilities.

 - Those which were developed by SDRplay – these come preinstalled with SDRuno.

 - Those developed by the community (also called 3rd party plugins) – these are continuously being developed and may be installed individually at any time.
-There is also a “Community plugin installer” (included with SDRuno) which is updated periodically with the latest available community plugins.
+There is also a “Community plugin installer” (included with SDRuno) which is updated periodically with some of the latest available community plugins.
 This means that you have control if and when you choose to install any community plugins.

 The following video explains how this works and shows you how to install community plugins: https://youtu.be/fZT5EODa9K4

 Plugins are accessed via a plugin control panel.
 The Plugin Control panel displays both the plugins that are delivered with SDRuno and plugins that come from other sources and placed in a user defined location.